Sunday, Cruddy Sunday: Censorship

 Following the complaints, Fox removed any mention of Catholicism from the scene, resulting in the line "The church..."
 Scully was reportedly furious with Fox's actions.
 In an interview in Los Angeles Times, Scully said, "people can say hurtful things to each other about their weight, their race, their intelligence, their sexual preference, and that all seems up for grabs, but when you get into religion, some people get very nervous."
 Marisa Guthrie of Boston Herald also criticized the network, describing it as "caving in" to the Catholic League's protests.
 She wrote, "Hollywood has always been gun shy of controversy, but recent displays of self-censorship on the part of entertainment industry executives make us cringe [...]
 Granted Catholics, as a group have endured an ample amount of bashing, but The Simpsons is an equal opportunity offender."
 Howard Rosenberg, a writer for Los Angeles Times, criticized Fox's actions as well.
 He argued that the network had a biased opinion towards Catholicism and that, had the scene mentioned a different religion, it would have been accepted.
 He also wrote, "Given its famous flaunting of sleaze and death-defying motorcycle leaps, the big news here is that Fox has standards.
 Its latest production is Censors Who Kill Jokes."

 In an issue of Catalyst, the Catholic League responded to Rosenberg's article.
 They argued that Rosenberg was biased against Catholics, in that he was content with the series lampooning Catholicism, but not other religions.
-They wrote, "all along we have been told by Fox that none of our complaints were valid because none of the material was truly offensive.
-But now we have a Fox executive producer disingenuously giving away his hand by protesting why it should be okay to offend another group of people with the same material he initially said wasn't offensive to Catholics!
-And isn't it striking that Rosenberg is upset with the fact that the double standard—which now, for the first time works positively for Catholics—is a real problem.
-Never do we remember Rosenberg protesting the double standard that allows 'artists' to dump on Catholics while protecting most other segments of society from their assaults."
-The League also complimented the members' participation, writing, "It only goes to prove what can be done when Catholics get actively involved."

 The controversy surrounding the scene has since been referenced in later episodes of the series.
-While the censored version of "Sunday, Cruddy Sunday" is still in syndication in the US, it was left uncensored on its release on The Simpsons – The Complete Tenth Season DVD box set.
-The line is censored on Disney Plus.
+While the censored version of "Sunday, Cruddy Sunday" is still in syndication in the US, as well as on Disney+ internationally, it was left uncensored on The Simpsons – The Complete Tenth Season DVD box set.